• Facebook

 Another way in which an owner can provide for a pet after the owner’s death is by choosing to leave the pets (and the money to care for them) as an outright “gift” to a responsible and trustworthy individual.
 An owner can do this either through a will or a revocable trust.
 However, before choosing this option, an owner should make sure that the chosen care-taker is willing and able to care for the pets after the owner’s passing.

-If you are interested in learning more about how to properly plan out your beloved animal’s care after your passing, please contact the San Jose estate planning lawyers at Lonich Patton Ehrlich Policastri.
+If you are interested in learning more about how to properly plan out your beloved animal’s care after your passing, please contact the San Jose estate planning lawyers at Lonich Patton Erlich Policastri.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship

 Tags: estate planning, pet trust